-Dr. Lawrence A. Hoffman was ordained as a rabbi in 1969, received his Ph.D. in 1973, and has taught since then at the Hebrew Union College - Jewish Institute of Religion, in New York.
-From 1984 to 1987, he directed its School of Sacred Music as well.
+Dr. Lawrence A. Hoffman was ordained as a rabbi in 1969, received his Ph.D. in 1973, and taught from then until 2019 at HUC-JIR/New York.
+From 1984 to 1987, he also directed the School of Sacred Music.
 In 2003, he was named the first Barbara and Stephen Friedman Professor of Liturgy, Worship and Ritual.
-He teaches classes in liturgy, ritual and spirituality, as well as theology and synagogue leadership.
-Since its inception in 2008, he has directed the Tisch Fellows Program, a co-curricular offering that engages students in issues of synagogue leadership and contemporary challenges for religion in America.
+He taught classes in liturgy, ritual, spirituality, theology, and synagogue leadership.
 For almost forty years, he has combined research, teaching, and a passion for the spiritual renewal of North American Judaism.

 His articles, both popular and scholarly, have appeared in eight languages and four continents, and include contributions to such encyclopedias as The Macmillan Encyclopedia of Religion, The Oxford Dictionary of Religion, The Encyclopedia of Judaism and The Encyclopedia of Religion in America.
 He syndicates a regular column which appears, among other places, in The Jewish Week and The Jewish Times; and writes a blog entitled “Life and a Little Liturgy.”